MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/migrate-softwarekey-to-hsmkey.md

     Now that your SLC key has been extracted and imported to your on-premises HSM, you’re ready to package the HSM-protected key and transfer it to Azure Key Vault.

+    > [!IMPORTANT]
+    > When you have completed this step, securely erase these PEM files from the disconnected workstation to ensure that they cannot be accessed by unauthorized people.
+For example, run "cipher /w:E" to securely delete all files from the E: drive.

 ## Part 2: Package and transfer your HSM key to Azure Key Vault

 1. Azure Key Vault administrator: Use the following steps from the [Implementing bring your own key (BYOK) for Azure Key Vault](https://azure.microsoft.com/documentation/articles/key-vault-hsm-protected-keys/#implementing-bring-your-own-key-byok-for-azure-key-vault) section of the Azure Key Vault documentation: